 Cystinuria is caused by an inherited defect of the kidney tubules.
-The defect causes people to excrete excessive amounts of the amino acid cystine into the urine (amino acids are the building blocks for proteins).
+The defect causes people to excrete excessive amounts of the amino acid cystine into the urine (amino acids are the building blocks of proteins).
 The excess cystine causes cystine kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
 Tiny stones may cause no symptoms, but larger stones... read more to form in the kidneys, bladder, renal pelvis (the area where urine collects and flows out of the kidney), or ureters (the long, narrow tubes that carry urine from the kidneys to the bladder).
-Occasionally, kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more develops.

 There are two gene abnormalities that cause most cystinuria.
 The genes are recessive Recessive disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more , so people with the disorder must have inherited two abnormal genes, one from each parent (see Figure: Non–X-Linked (Autosomal) Recessive Disorders Non–X-Linked (Autosomal) Recessive Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more ).
+Chromosomes are made of a very long strand... read more , so people with the disorder must have inherited two abnormal genes, one from each parent ( see Figure: Non–X-Linked (Autosomal) Recessive Disorders Non–X-Linked (Autosomal) Recessive Disorders ).
+Because two genes are needed when a recessive gene is involved, the parents are carriers of the gene but do not have the syndrome.
+However, siblings of children with the disorder might have it.

 Sometimes, a person who has only one abnormal gene (a carrier), such as a parent of a person who has cystinuria, may excrete larger than normal amounts of cystine into the urine but seldom enough to form cystine stones.